702Padmin/Flyertap-Distributor/README.md

 ## Project Scope
-This Mobile application currently works as a simple Running Tracker App.
+This Mobile App currently works as a simple Running Tracker App.
 As of right now, users download it and they can track their running which saves it as an activity on their phone.

 We want to add a functionality where we can simply access all this data, and display it on something like an admin page where an administrator can view current runs.